Scotland in the Late Middle Ages: Education

-In medieval Scotland education was dominated by the Church and largely aimed at the training and education of clerics.
-In the later medieval period there was a general increase in the numbers of educational institutions as well as increasing use by the laity.
+In medieval Scotland, education was dominated by the Church and largely aimed at the training and education of clerics.
+In the later medieval period, there was a general increase in the number of educational institutions as well as increasing use by the laity.
 These included private tuition in the families of lords and wealthy burghers, song schools attached to most major churches and an increasing number of grammar schools, particularly in the expanding burghs.
 These were almost exclusively aimed at boys, but by the end of the 15th century Edinburgh also had schools for girls.
 The growing emphasis on education cumulated with the passing of the Education Act 1496, which decreed that all sons of barons and freeholders of substance should attend grammar schools.
-All this resulted in an increase in literacy, but which was largely concentrated among a male and wealthy elite, with perhaps 60 per cent of the nobility being literate by the end of the period.
+All this increased literacy, but it was largely concentrated among a male and wealthy elite, with perhaps 60 per cent of the nobility being literate by the end of the period.

 Until the 15th century those who wished to attend university had to travel to England or the continent, but this situation was transformed by the founding of the University of St Andrews in 1413, the University of Glasgow in 1451 and the University of Aberdeen in 1495.
 Initially these institutions were designed for the training of clerics, but they would increasingly be used by laymen who would begin to challenge the clerical monopoly of administrative posts in the government and law.
 Scottish scholars continued to visit the continent for their second degrees and this international contact helped bring the new ideas of humanism back into Scottish intellectual life.